Whole House Carbon Filters vs. Water Softeners: Which is Better for Combatting Dry Hair?

 Combination Approach

 In some cases, a combination of both systems may be ideal.
-For example, installing a carbon filter to remove chlorine and a water softener to tackle hardness minerals can provide comprehensive water treatment, offering the best of both worlds.
+For example, installing a carbon filter to remove chlorine and a water softener to tackle hard minerals can provide comprehensive water treatment, offering the best of both worlds.

 When to Consider Each Option